AllenNeuralDynamics/metadata-chatbot/README.md

 ## Model Overview

-The current chat bot model uses Anthropic's Claude Sonnet 3 hosted on AWS' Bedrock service.
-Since the primary goal is to use natural language to query the database, the user will provide prompts about the metadata specifically.
+The current chat bot model uses Anthropic's Claude Sonnet 3 and 3.5, hosted on AWS' Bedrock service.
+Since the primary goal is to use natural language to query the database, the user will provide queries about the metadata specifically.
 The framework is hosted on Langchain.
 Claude's system prompt has been configured to understand the metadata schema format and craft MongoDB queries based on the prompt.
 Given a natural language query about the metadata, the model will produce a MongoDB query, thought reasoning and answer.
 This method of answering follows chain of thought reasoning, where a complex task is broken up into manageable chunks, allowing logical thinking through of a problem.

-The main framework used by the model is Retrieval Augmented Generation, a process in which the model consults an external database to generate information for the user's query.
+The main framework used by the model is Retrieval Augmented Generation (RAG), a process in which the model consults an external database to generate information for the user's query.
 This process doesn't interfere with the model's training process, but rather allows the model to successfully query unseen data with few shot learning (examples of queries and answers) and tools (e.g. API access) to examine these databases.

 ## Data Retrieval